jamiekasulis/tavern2d/README.md

 - More testing.
 There are some unit tests in the game for more low-level things like the underlying inventory data structure, but I would like to explore how I could make something like a feature test in Unity.
 - Cleaning up the physics, collider, and raycasting code.
 I think this is the most illegible logic in the entire project.
 I want to learn to write code in this area that's more readable, especially because I am most likely to forget how these pieces work with time.
 - Making naming and capitalization conventions consistent.
 I started off the project using conventions I was used to, but these conflict with the traditional C# conventions.
 Whichever I end up choosing, it should be consistent across the code base.
+- Continuing to refactor to promote clean separations of concern.

 # Learnings